Mangesh-Bhattacharya/AI-Powered-Project/README.md

    - Implement machine learning algorithms to analyze system logs and network traffic.
    - Use anomaly detection to flag potential zero-day vulnerabilities.
 3. Patch Management:
-   - Automatically apply patches based on the severity of the vulnerability.
+   - Patches are automatically applied based on the severity of the vulnerability.
    - Use AWS Systems Manager Patch Manager for automated patching.
 4. Mitigation Strategies:
    - Provide automated remediation for common vulnerabilities (e.g., misconfigurations, outdated software).